balena-io/docs/pages/learn/manage/actions.md

 This option permanently deletes your application.

 __Warning:__ It is a good idea to [move your devices to another application][move-devices] before deleting your current application.
 If you do not, **all devices attached to the application will become orphaned and you will need to reconfigure them from scratch**.
-The most recent code deployment will continue to function as before, but the devices will not be able to receive code updates or device actions from {{ $names.company.lower }}.
+The currently deployed code will continue to function, but the devices will not be able to receive code updates or device actions from {{ $names.company.lower }}.

 [update-locks]:/learn/deploy/release-strategy/update-locking
 [move-app-blog-post]:{{ $links.blogSiteUrl }}/canary-rollouts-on-resin-io/